CZ-NIC/knot-resolver/modules/http/README.rst

 ^^^^^^^^^^^^^^^^^^^^^

-This is an example how to configure web management API on loopback interface on port 5380 and expose :ref:`mod-http-doh` endpoint on public IP address.
+This is an example how to configure web management API on loopback interface on port 8453 and expose :ref:`mod-http-doh` endpoint on public IP addresses.
 On distributions which use systemd socket activation (all moderd distributions except CentOS 7) you need to configure IP addresses using systemd.
 On CentOS 7 you have to configure IP addresses in Knot Resolver's configuration file.